 What is this test?

-This is a blood test used to measure the amount of a copper-containing protein in the blood.
-This test is used to identify disorders related to copper, such as Wilson's disease.
-Wilson's disease is an inherited disease that can't be cured.
+This test is used to measure how much of a copper-containing protein is in your blood.
+This test is used to diagnose problems related to copper.
+These include Wilson disease.
+Wilson disease is a rare inherited disease that can't be cured.

 Ceruloplasmin is a protein made in your liver.
 Ceruloplasmin stores and carries the mineral copper around your body.
-Ceruloplasmin carries 65 to 90 percent of the copper found in blood.
-Copper is vital to many bodily processes, such as bone mineralization and melanin formation, but having too much copper in your body can be toxic.
+Ceruloplasmin carries 65% to 90% of the copper found in blood.
+Copper is vital to many processes in your body.
+These include building strong bones and making melanin.
+But having too much copper in your body can be toxic.

 Your liver normally takes copper from your bloodstream and puts it into ceruloplasmin proteins.
 The ceruloplasmin is then released into blood plasma.
 Ceruloplasmin carries copper around your body to the tissues that need it.

-In Wilson's disease, a rare recessive genetic disorder, copper is not packaged in ceruloplasmin.
-Wilson's disease also keeps your liver from sending extra copper to be eliminated in your bowel movements.
+In Wilson disease, copper is not put in ceruloplasmin.
+The disease also keeps your liver from sending extra copper to be eliminated in your bowel movements.
 Instead, copper builds up in your liver until it overflows into the bloodstream.
-From there, copper builds up in the brain, cornea, kidneys, liver, bones, and small glands near the thyroid.
-If not treated, the liver and brain damage from copper poisoning in Wilson's disease is fatal.
+From there, copper builds up in your brain, corneas, kidneys, liver, bones, and small glands near the thyroid.
+If not treated, the liver and brain damage from copper poisoning in Wilson disease is fatal.

-If you have Wilson's disease, you shouldn't eat foods high in copper, such as liver and shellfish, or take dietary supplements containing copper.
-You may also want to have your drinking water tested for copper
+If you have Wilson disease, you shouldn't eat foods high in copper.
+These include liver, shellfish, mushrooms, nuts, or chocolate.
+You should also not take dietary supplements that have copper.
+You may also want to have your drinking water tested for copper levels.

 Why do I need this test?

-You may need this test if you have a family history of Wilson's disease.
+You may need this test if you have a family history of Wilson disease.
 You have to inherit a gene from both parents in order to have the disease, so it's possible to have this condition even without a known family history.
-Symptoms usually begin between ages 5 and 35, but they can appear earlier or later in life.
+Symptoms usually begin between ages 5 and 35.
+But they can appear earlier or later in life.

-You may also have this test if you have neurological problems and liver-related problems that look a lot like symptoms of hepatitis.
+You may also have this test if you have nerve problems and liver-related problems that look a lot like symptoms of hepatitis.

-For example, copper toxicity in the central nervous system from Wilson's disease can cause:
+For example, copper toxicity in the central nervous system from Wilson disease can cause:

-Copper toxicity in the liver from Wilson's disease can cause:
+Copper toxicity in the liver from Wilson disease can cause:

 Slow blood clotting

-High concentrations of amino acids, protein, uric acid, and carbohydrates in the urine
+High amounts of amino acids, protein, uric acid, and carbohydrates in the urine

 Osteoporosis and arthritis

-You may also have Kayser-Fleischer rings, or brown rings around the corneas in your eyes.
-These rings are seen only through an eye exam and are a clear sign of Wilson's disease.
-The rings occur in 95 percent of people with Wilson's disease who have neurological symptoms and in 65 percent of people with liver symptoms.
+You may also have Kayser-Fleischer rings.
+These are brown rings around the corneas in your eyes.
+These rings are seen only through an eye exam and are a clear sign of Wilson disease.
+The rings occur in 95% of people with Wilson disease who have nerve symptoms.
+They happen in 65% of people with liver symptoms.